JSBM4573R/coworkers/README.md

-# Getting Started with Create React App
+# Profile-description

+Mini project in React that allows to show a cover letter of different job profiles.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts